Diversity and Cultural Affairs

 The annual Super Saturday STEM Expo is a free, family event, featuring 100+ hands-on Science, Technology, Engineering, and Math (STEM) exhibits in the 50,000 square foot Harlem Armory.
 Columbia Nursing prepares an interactive table on a health topic (such as healthy heart, infection prevention, human anatomy, etc.) for public school students (Grades Pre-K – 12).
 This is a partnership between Manhattan’s Community School District 5, Harlem Children’s Zone and other educational and non-profit organizations.

-Columbia Nursing is planning several events for the ReImagine End of Life festival, June 5th-13th 2020, a week-long, borough-wide festival of events with the aim of amplifying issues related to death and dying.
+Columbia Nursing is planning several events for the ReImagine End of Life festival, a week-long, borough-wide festival of events with the aim of amplifying issues related to death and dying.
 Event sponsors encompass arts/entertainment, healthcare/social services, spirituality, religion, and innovation/design.
 The goal of the festival is to highlight progressive, family centered, environmentally innovative, and spiritually rich ways of approaching all aspects of death and dying.

 Social Justice and Health Equity Program Series